 Flush with 1-2mLs of sodium chloride (Rationale 83).

-Continuously observe the butterfly/cannula site for blanching and any other adverse local reaction (Rationale 86).
+Continuously observe the butterfly/cannula site for blanching and any other adverse local reaction during the administration of Iohexol and 0.9% sodium chloride (Rationale 86).

-If the infiltration occurs whilst administering the initial 0.9% sodium chloride flush, repeat venepuncture and attempt to administer the iohexol.
+If the infiltration occurs whilst administering the initial 0.9% sodium chloride flush, repeat venepuncture and administer the Iohexol through the new site.

-Iohexol is non-ionic and the maximum volume used is 5mL for GFR: there is very little risk of tissue damage in the event of infiltration.
-However, if infiltration does occur, this must be documented in the health record and the test will be abandoned (Rationale 88).
+Iohexol is non-ionic and the maximum volume used is 5mL for a GFR: there is very little risk of tissue damage in the event of infiltration.
+However, if infiltration does occur, this must be documented in the health record.
+(Rationale 88).

 Hold a piece of sterile gauze over the exit site but do not apply pressure (Rationale 90).